garrettkinman/garrettkinman/README.md

 <!-- talk about upcoming job, grad school, projects, studies, long-term... -->
 * Third internship @ Analog Devices — Embedded software for autonomous vehicles/robots
 * MSc in Electrical Engineering @ McGill University — Embedded CNN applications on low-power RISC-V ML accelerator
-* Probably a lot more online courses, tbh
+* A lot more online courses
 * One day, hopefully using embedded ML and intelligent control as part of a climate solution